-Licensing Authority recommends that premises that sell or supply alcohol should ensure that staff are suitably trained in all aspects of age-related sales' and that training is reviewed on a regular basis.
+The Licensing Authority requires as per the mandatory conditions, that an age verification policy is adopted.
+Premises that sell or supply alcohol will ensure that staff are suitably trained in all aspects of age-related sales and that training is reviewed on a regular basis.
 Good practice would be considered as the following: